stephanie-w/brainscribble/content/DataAnalysis/exploring-data-for-marchine-learning.md

 ##           506           519           476
 ```

-Looling at the repartition, we can see that there are more industrial jobs that there are information jobs with lower wage.
+Looking at the repartition, we can see that there are more industrial jobs that there are information jobs with lower wage.
 Then the trend reverses itself.

 Plotting a boxplot of the wage groups created above: